CiscoDevNet/appdad/README.md

 It takes 48 hours for Anomaly Detection to become available for your monitored entities.
 During that time, the machine learning models train on the entities in your application.

 We will not be able to wait for 48 hours for the machine learning to complete in this learning lab due to its limited activity time.
-However, we will cover the utilities and methodologies that you can use in your own AppDynamics Platform to experiment with this.
+However, we will cover the utilities and methodologies that you can use in your own Cisco Cloud Observability Platform to experiment with this.

 To generate some utilization data that is in the range of CPU Utilization of 25% - 35% and train the ML models, you can use gennormdata.yml.